IELTS Resources: [Check Back Regularly for New links]

 IELTS Indicator is only offered as Academic test, for now, thus can only be used for school admissions and not for immigration purposes.

-For more materials, Google "free IELTS" - you will find tons of materials
+For more materials, Google "free IELTS" - you will find lots of materials.
+There are tons of you tube video as well.

 The Express Entry category is an electronic and online system that manages applications for permanent residence (PR) for certain Economic programs.
 Express Entry will allow Citizenship and Immigration Canada to actively recruit, assess and select immigrants under the following economic programs: